LukasKnuth/lknuth.dev/content/writings/efficient_team.md

 In later iterations of the process, we put more emphasis on walking through the _problem_ with the stakeholders present.
 We'd use the insights to challenge the shape directly with it's authors.
 This often uncovered small but important details not explicitly stated in the shape.
 We found that this happened when authors had gotten too familiar with a problem.
 Having this feedback loop helped to keep the phenomena in check.

 It was understood that to begin work, a solid understanding was required first.
-The managing members and shape authors where tightly looped into this phase, which again served as a feedback loop for _their_ respective processes that had produced the shape.
+The managing members and shape authors were tightly looped into this phase, which again served as a feedback loop for _their_ respective processes that had produced the shape.

 ## Work

-Given the rough nature of a shape we where very careful about any work resulting from reading the shape only, going so far as to classify it as **imagined work**.
+Given the rough nature of a shape we were very careful about any work resulting from reading the shape only, going so far as to classify it as **imagined work**.
 This was work we expected to do based on what we read, informed by our existing preconceptions and biases.
 It was a necessary starting point, but not of much value.

-Once we started working on the tickets resulting from _imagined_ work, we'd usually discover things where slightly different, more complicated or not at all as imagined.
+Once we started working on the tickets resulting from _imagined_ work, we'd usually discover things were slightly different, more complicated or not at all as imagined.
 This was expected and understood to be so valuable!
 We called this work **discovered work**.
 This would end up being the bulk of actual work to do and was of high value.

 The objective was to get from _imagined_ work to _discovered_ work as quickly as possible.
 To this end, we'd prioritize shipping iterations quickly to the staging environment, getting them into the hands of stakeholders early.